 The Providence Projects was established in 1996 and are pioneers in the field of addiction treatment.
 Since that time, The Providence Projects has helped thousands of people looking for drug rehab or alcohol rehab from Birmingham.
 We are now widely accepted as the leading affordable drug and alcohol rehabilitation centre in the UK.

-The residential rehab programmes can range from a 2-week detox and rehab, through to 6-month programmes depending on your situation and requirements.
+The programmes can range from a 2-week detox and rehab, through to 6-month programmes depending on your situation and requirements.
 If you would like to find out more about the therapies used, the admission process or have any questions relating to detox or Birmingham rehab generally, the therapy team are here around the clock to take your call.

-The Providence Projects drug and alcohol rehab is in a wonderful location with great transport links making it the rehab of choice for people from all over the UK, including Birmingham.
+The Providence Projects drug and alcohol rehab centre is in a wonderful location with great transport links making it the rehab of choice for people from all over the UK, including Birmingham.
 Just a few hundred yards from the beautiful sandy Bournemouth beaches, it really is the perfect place to start your recovery.

 Learn more about our Birmingham rehab programme >>